 And all of this is managed via a cloud-based data center which relays these stats to broadcasters, allowing them to tell viewers even more about their favorite teams or riders.
 This cloud-based structure gives Dimension Data the flexibility to control the system from anywhere in the world.
 And they’re doing just that as the system will be operated from across four separate continents.

 As with any digitally-based system, the threat of cyber attack is real.
 But Dimension Data has done an incredible job in strengthening the defenses of the system.
 It’s likely that they learned a thing or two from last year’s Tour de France where they blocked just over 1.4 million suspicious attempts to gain access to the race’s digital systems.

 Race director, Christian Prudhomme is fully behind the use of this technology to ensure that the sport keeps evolving alongside its viewers.
 “Today our followers want to be immersed in the event.
 They’re more digitally engaged and active on social media than ever before.
 They want a live and compelling second-screen experience during the Tour.
 This technology is helping us to achieve this and will completely transform their experience of the race.”

 For anyone who doubts the growth of the sport, Dimension Data also released a few key figures pertaining to the race.
 Some 198 riders make up 22 teams.
 That’s a lot of data and means there’s a lot of interest.
-The race’s live tracking website has been boosted from supporting 2,000 page requests per second in 2016, to a staggering 25,000 page requests per second this year.
+The race’s live tracking website has been boosted from supporting 2,000-page requests per second in 2016 to a staggering 25,000-page request per second this year.
 TV broadcasting hours are also up significantly from 80 per channel in 2016 to 105 per channel this year.
 All this means that the Tour is likely to smash its 6,100 hours of TV coverage it received last year.